 Is writing books a valuable use of one’s time?
 Perhaps, but not always.

 I’ve now started to write my next book, and I’m in the early planning stages of another book.
 Both hopefully out during 2019.
 I haven’t estimated the effort I need to put into these two books, but it’s probably around 300 hours each.
 That’s roughly 4-6 months per book.

 Perhaps putting the same amount of effort into something else might yield more or better results.
-I’m simply not sure what that would be.
+I’m not sure what that would be.
 For sure, it isn’t internal company blogs or Teams announcements as the audience is limited and often very narrow.
 Tweets seem like an interesting proposition, but I’m not fully sold on the usability of getting likes.
-Not much happens after the 100th like on a tweet.
+Not much happens after the 100th, like on a tweet.

 So, next time you’re wondering whether you should buy, lend or download a book – do it.